 Visits from family and friends help patients heal; so do rest and sleep.
-It's a delicate balance that our caregivers value highly.
+It's a delicate balance that our caregivers highly value.
 Visitors are encouraged to take an active role in the care of loved ones.
 Ask the nurse or medical provider how well recovery is progressing and how you might help during your loved one's stay.

 To allow your loved one to recover and to respect the recovery of your loved one's room-mate, please follow these steps:

-- If you wish to bring food from outside, check with the care team: your loved one may have dietary restrictions, and his or her room-mate may have allergies or be on "no food or liquid" restrictions for a prolonged period of time;
+- If you wish to bring food from outside, check with the care team: your loved one may have dietary restrictions, and his/her room-mate may have allergies or be on "no food or liquid" restrictions for a prolonged period of time

-A quiet meditation room on 2nd floor directly across from the double elevators is reserved for prayer and reflection or a consultation with a medical or spiritual care provider.
+A quiet meditation room is reserved for prayer and reflection, or a consultation with a medical or spiritual care provider.
+It is located on 2nd floor directly across from the double elevators.

 Patient and family lounges are available on each of the hospital's four floors.
 On first floor there are designated areas for family members to gather near the Emergency Department and near the Imaging Department.
 On the second floor, there is a lounge near the silver elevator.
 Third floor's lounge area is located just outside the Birthplace.
 On fourth floor, the Ambulatory Surgery Department has a designated area near the registration desk for family members.
 If you'd like to be in a lounge or the cafeteria and are awaiting news, please inform staff at the nursing desk.